Depending on your laptop there are a few clients that can be installed.

 CRSP and is an end-to-end encrypted connection.

-look similar to the one below (but with your specific information in place):
+After editing the bookmark, your screen should look similar to the one below (right image) but with your

 Assuming that the public key for the private key has been properly installed on CRSP, you should be connected